drocheam/optrace/docs/source/usage/tma.rst

           [-0.03263119,  0.87064057]])

+Image and object distance, as well as entrance and exit pupil, are available through the methods described further down below.

 Calculating Image and Object Distance
 __________________________________________

-The method :meth:`image_position <optrace.tracer.transfer_matrix_analysis.TMA.image_position>` allows for the calculation of an image position.
+The method :meth:`image_position <optrace.tracer.transfer_matrix_analysis.TMA.image_position>`
-You need to provide an object position:
+calculates the image position for a given object position:

 .. doctest::

    >>> tma.image_position(-50)
    72.87925720752206

-Both input and output value are absolute positions at the optical axis in millimeters.
+Both input and output values are absolute positions in millimeters at the optical axis.

-Conversely, we can calculate an object position from a known image position with :meth:`object_position <optrace.tracer.transfer_matrix_analysis.TMA.object_position>`:
+Conversely, an object position from a known image position is calculated with :meth:`object_position <optrace.tracer.transfer_matrix_analysis.TMA.object_position>`:

 .. doctest::

    >>> tma.object_position(100)
    -33.84654855214077

-In botch cases infinite values (:python:`-np.inf, np.inf`) are supported as function parameters.
+In both cases, infinite values (:python:`-np.inf, np.inf`) are valid inputs to the function:
-For the image position at infinity we get:

 .. doctest::

    >>> tma.object_position(np.inf)
    -16.93123809931588

-Which is equal to the position of the first focal point:
+It is equivalent to the position of the first focal point:

 .. doctest::

    >>> tma.focal_points[0]
    -16.93123809931588

-Analogously the magnification factors at the image/object plane can be calculated:
+Analogously, the magnification factors at the image/object plane are found with:

 .. doctest::